thomasdelvus/thomas-delvus-website/src/content/blog/player-passport.md

 project: "saffrondale"
 ---

-# The Player Passport
 *A practical, low-friction identity system for a living world*

-One of the quieter problems in tabletop gaming — especially when it crosses into digital space — is identity.
+One of the quieter problems in tabletop gaming - especially when it crosses into digital space - is identity.

 Characters are meant to be shared.
 Stories are meant to be retold.
-But **authority** — who can act on behalf of a player — must remain singular.
+But **authority** - who can act on behalf of a player - must remain singular.

 The Player Passport is how Saffrondale solves that without accounts, passwords, or a long recovery flow.